 - Show in event title.
 If this is enabled, the content of the field will be shown in brackets next to the event title in calendar views.

-If you have particular information you want to store on individual events that isn’t a good fit for the existing Who, Where and Description fields, you might want to create custom event fields of your own.
+If you have particular information you want to store on individual events that isn’t a good fit for the existing default event fields, you can create custom event fields of your own.
 The number of custom fields you can create varies by pricing plan.

 There are currently three types of field you can create: